Every measure has been taken to ensure the safety of our staff and customers.

-If you are buying with a mortgage, conveyancing searches will be a requirement, though in some circumstances, a lender may accept indemnity insurance as an alternative.
+If you are buying with a mortgage, conveyancing searches will be a requirement, though, in some circumstances, a lender may accept indemnity insurance as an alternative.

 But insurance will only cover any loss of value to a property, or any essential expenses, resulting from something which would have been revealed had a search been carried out.
-It does not prevent any action being taken and does not provide compensation for any resultant inconvenience.
+It does not prevent any action from being taken and does not provide compensation for any resultant inconvenience.

-Costs vary depending on area and local authority, or service provider.
+Costs vary depending on the area and local authority, or service provider.
 But you should expect to pay between £100 - £300 for all the searches required for an average residential property.

 This depends on the location of the property.
 All properties should have a local authority search.
 In addition, some conveyancers will carry out a drainage and water search, and an environmental search.